rsennrich/clevertagger/README.md

 INSTALLATION INSTRUCTIONS
 -------------------------

-1. Install the dependencies listed above
+1. Install the dependencies listed above.
-2. Set the paths to the SMOR model and SFST in `config.py`, and set the CRF back-end.
+2. Obtain an SMOR tranducer and a corresponding CRF model.
+Both are available at http://kitt.ifi.uzh.ch/kitt/zmorge/ .
-3. You need a CRF++ or Wapiti model **(not included)**.
-For instructions on how to train your own, see below.
+3. Set the options `SMOR_MODEL` and `CRF_MODEL` in `config.py` (and adjust other options if necessary).

 USAGE